Qowaiv/Qowaiv/README.md

 -------------------------------
 This collection of formatting arguments stores them based on a type to apply on.
-On top of that, it has a Format() method, that is an extended implementation of String.Format().
-The difference between these two methods is, that - when no custom format is supplied at the format string - String.Format() the default formatting of the object is used, where FormattingArgumentsCollection.Format() uses the default specified at the formatting collection of a type (if available).
+On top of that, it has a Format() method, that is an extended implementation of string.Format().
+The difference between these two methods is, that - when no custom format is supplied at the format string - string.Format() the default formatting of the object is used, where FormattingArgumentsCollection.Format() uses the default specified at the formatting collection of a type (if available).